Bert Mizusawa: Government and politics

 From 1995 to 1998, Mizusawa was appointed as a Professional Staff Member on the United States Senate Committee on Armed Services, where he assisted the chairman with oversight of national defense.
 In 1996, he authored the GOP national security platform for the presidential campaign.
 In 1998, he was appointed as a three-star level Senior Executive in The Pentagon.

 In 2010, Mizusawa unsuccessfully ran for a U.S. Congress seat from Virginia.
 In May 2016, during the 2016 Republican presidential primary process, Mizusawa endorsed the candidacy of Donald Trump and soon thereafter became a foreign policy advisor to the Trump campaign.
-He authored the Trump doctrine for foreign policy, versions of which were published by USA Today on-line and in its print edition.
-Mizusawa was director of national security policy for the Presidential Transition Team.
+He authored the Trump doctrine for foreign policy, versions of which were published by USA Today online and in its print edition.
+Mizusawa was director of national security policy for the Trump's Presidential Transition Team.
 In 2018, he launched a campaign for the GOP nomination to challenge U.S. Senator Tim Kaine, but failed to collect enough signatures to make the ballot.

 In early 2020, Mizusawa was appointed as a senior adviser for national security technology and business integration at the Central Intelligence Agency.

+He is running in the 2026 United States Senate election in Virginia.